whiskyechobravo/kerko/README.md

   You may define such relations using Zotero's _Related_ field.
 Moreover, Kerko adds the _Cites_ and _Cited by_ relation types, which can be managed in Zotero through notes.
 Custom applications can add more types of relations if desired.
+- **Pages**: simple informational pages can be defined using content from Zotero standalone notes.
 - **Badges**: custom applications can have icons conditionally displayed next to items.
 - **Responsive design**: the simple default implementation works on large